Chetpet

-Chetpet is a major town and a municipality in Tiruvannamalai district in the state of Tamil Nadu, India.
-Chetpet's major economical activity is processing paddy and the town is home to one of the largest organised paddy exchange market of the state.
+Chetpet is a major town panchayat in Tiruvannamalai district in the state of Tamil Nadu, India.
+Chetpet's major economical activity is processing paddy and the town is home to one of the largest organised paddy exchange markets of the state.
 Chetpet is one of the very few places of German colonisation in Indian history.
+A village called Nedungunam nearby has one of the Famous temples of Lord Rama.
+The temple is very famous and called Sri Yoga Rama temple.

 History

 From 2015 Chetpet became a Taluk under Tiruvannamalai District, Tamil Nadu.

 Demographics

 Chetpet has a population of 94,387, consisting of 47,272 males and 47,115 females, with 10.83% of the population being under the age of 6 years.
 The town has a literacy rate of about 69%, which is 10% higher than the national average; male literacy is 77% and female literacy is 61%.

 Chetpet is a Selection Grade Town Panchayat, a small town under 20,000 or 25,000 inhabitants, in the district of Tiruvannamalai in the state of Tamil Nadu, India.